Business Customs

 Health

-Much of Bolivia is 10,000 feet above sea level and higher.
+The western regions of Bolivia (La Paz, Oruro, Potosi) are 10,000 feet above sea level and higher.
 Be aware of the symptoms of altitude sickness and take precautions before you travel.
 Visit the U.S. Centers for Disease Control and Prevention website for more information about Travel to High Altitudes.
-We recommend checking with your doctor before traveling to La Paz.
+Checking with your doctor before traveling to La Paz is recommended.
+Please visit the Embassy’s CDC page on health advisories in Bolivia.

-Bolivia is subject to extreme drought and shortage.
-During the dry season, many neighborhoods, particularly in La Paz, Potosi, Cochabamba, Santa Cruz, Chuquisaca, and Oruro, may not have regular running water.
+Some regions in Bolivia are subject to extreme drought and shortage.
+During the peak of the dry season from September to October, many neighborhoods, particularly in La Paz, Potosi, Cochabamba, Chuquisaca, and Oruro, may not have regular running water.

 Water treatment methods do not meet U.S. standards.
 Avoid consuming unfiltered tap water.
 Sanitize all produce, and ensure all meat products are completely cooked, due to higher risks of salmonella or other contaminants.

-The following diseases are prevalent: Malaria, Dengue, Rabies, Yellow fever, Chikungunya, Zika.
+The following diseases are prevalent in the Tropical/Eastern region of the country: Dengue, Chikungunya and Zika, and to a lesser degree Malaria, Rabies, and Yellow Fever.
 Be up to date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Local Time, Business Hours, and Holidays